Polidea/cmake-nRF5x/README.md

 )
 ```

-The above example compiles source from the SDK and the user is expected to copy
+The above example compiles source from the SDK but the user is expected to copy
 `main.c` and modify it instead.
 Below you can look at a very basic bash script,
 which builds and flashes blinky example.